Data Preparation and Import

 string Text data that does not match any of the above types.

-Data types are displayed in column headers as Age (int64).
+Data types are displayed below the column name as int64.
 If a data type is not correctly determined, use Column Type Conversion to fix it.
 The original dataset is not modified; conversion results are created as a new dataset.

 Measurement Scales